Powder coating special effects make your finish pop

 - TEXTURES – The most common powder coating textures include sand, wrinkle (or fine texture), and coarse texture (also called river texture).
 Of the three, sand has the roughest texture to touch, the coarse texture offers the smoothest finish to touch, and wrinkle falls between the two.

 Uses: Interior and exterior (when specified) architectural applications, electronics enclosures and consumer goods.

-- VEINING – Veining is a textured finish close to river texture, however, this one results in a more dramatic, broader veined finish which can be applied in one or two colour tones.
+- VEINING – Veining is a textured finish close to coarse texture, however, this one results in a more dramatic, broader veined finish which can be applied in one or two colour tones.
 The coating thickness may vary across the substrate due to the texture, which may compromise the salt spray resistance.

 Uses: Electronics enclosure and predominantly interior architectural applications unless the powder clearly states that it is also suitable for exteriors.

-- HAMMERTONE – The hammertone is a structured finish that gets its name because it looks like a surface that has been hit by a hammer; it is similar to the veining and river textures but has narrower ‘veins’ and a glossier look.
+- HAMMERTONE – The hammertone is a structured finish that gets its name because it looks like a surface that has been hit by a hammer; it is similar to the veining and coarse textures but has narrower ‘veins’ and a glossier look.
 The effect is created through modifying the powder by adding glossy mica pigments.